-The district may require a fee for student participation in a field trip to cover expenses such as transportation, admission, and meals; however, a student will not be denied participation because of financial need.
+The district may require a fee for student participation in a field trip that is not required as part of a basic educational program or course to cover expenses such as transportation, admission, and meals; however, a student will not be denied participation because of financial need.
+[See Fees (All Grade Levels) for more information.]

 The district is not responsible for refunding fees paid directly to a third-party vendor.

-Searches
+Searches and Investigations

-Searches in General
+Searches in General (All Grade Levels)

-In the interest of promoting student safety and drug-free schools, district officials may occasionally conduct searches.
+In the interest of promoting student safety and drug-free schools, district officials may occasionally conduct searches and investigations.